MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 ### If you don't have a Partner Center account

-Use an MSA account to register with the Microsoft Edge program, by following the steps in the article [Register as a Microsoft Edge extension developer][DeveloperRegistration].<!-- = create-dev-account.md-->  You can use your GitHub account to create an MSA account.
+Use a Microsoft account (MSA) to register with the Microsoft Edge program, by following the steps in the article [Register as a Microsoft Edge extension developer][DeveloperRegistration].<!-- = create-dev-account.md-->  You can use your GitHub account to create a Microsoft account (MSA).

-### If the Primary Owner of your Partner Center account isn't an MSA account
+### If the Primary Owner of your Partner Center account isn't a Microsoft account (MSA)

-For a Partner Center account to manage Microsoft Edge add-ons, the Primary Owner of the Partner Center account must be an MSA account.
+For a Partner Center account to manage Microsoft Edge add-ons, the Primary Owner of the Partner Center account must be a Microsoft account (MSA).

-If the primary owner of a Partner Center account isn't an MSA account:
+If the Primary Owner of a Partner Center account isn't a Microsoft account (MSA):

-1. Use the MSA account which corresponds with your Partner Center commercial account to sign in to your Partner Center commercial account.
+1. Use the Microsoft account (MSA) which corresponds with your Partner Center commercial account to sign in to your Partner Center commercial account.

 1. Navigate to **Account settings** > [User management][UserMGMT] at Partner Center.

-1. Find out who is the primary owner of the Partner Center commercial account.
-Check whether the primary owner of the Partner Center developer account is an MSA account (in this scenario, we expect that it's not an MSA account).
+1. Find out who is the Primary Owner of the Partner Center commercial account.
+Check whether the Primary Owner of the Partner Center developer account is a Microsoft account (MSA).
+In this scenario, we expect that it's not a Microsoft account (MSA).

-Use an MSA account (not a work MSA account or a school MSA account) to register with the Microsoft Edge program, by following the steps in [Register as a Microsoft Edge extension developer][DeveloperRegistration]<!-- = create-dev-account.md-->.
+Use a Microsoft account (MSA) (not a work Microsoft account (MSA) or a school Microsoft account (MSA)) to register with the Microsoft Edge program, by following the steps in [Register as a Microsoft Edge extension developer][DeveloperRegistration]<!-- = create-dev-account.md-->.

 ### If you have a Partner Center developer account

-1. If you are already signed in to Partner Center using your work MSA account, sign out.
-The Microsoft Edge program on Partner Center doesn't support enrolling by using a work MSA account or a school MSA account.
+1. If you are already signed in to Partner Center using your work Microsoft account (MSA), sign out.
+The Microsoft Edge program on Partner Center doesn't support enrolling by using a work Microsoft account (MSA) or a school Microsoft account (MSA).

-1. Use the MSA account which corresponds with your Partner Center developer account to sign in to your Partner Center developer account.
+1. Use the Microsoft account (MSA) which corresponds with your Partner Center developer account to sign in to your Partner Center developer account.

 1. Navigate to **Account settings** > [User management][UserMGMT] at Partner Center.

-1. Find out who is the primary owner of the Partner Center developer account.
+1. Find out who is the Primary Owner of the Partner Center developer account.

-1. Verify that the primary owner of the Partner Center developer account is an MSA account user.
-This must not be a work MSA account or a school MSA account.
+1. Verify that the Primary Owner of the Partner Center developer account is a Microsoft account (MSA) user.
+This must not be a work Microsoft account (MSA) or a school Microsoft account (MSA).

-1. Have the primary owner of the Partner Center developer account register for the Microsoft Edge Add-ons program by following the steps in [Register as a Microsoft Edge extension developer][DeveloperRegistration]<!-- = create-dev-account.md--> in the article "Register as a Microsoft Edge extension developer".
+1. Have the Primary Owner of the Partner Center developer account register for the Microsoft Edge Add-ons program by following the steps in [Register as a Microsoft Edge extension developer][DeveloperRegistration]<!-- = create-dev-account.md--> in the article "Register as a Microsoft Edge extension developer".

 Next, do [Step 2: Associate Azure Active Directory with your Microsoft Edge Program account](#step-2-associate-azure-active-directory-with-your-microsoft-edge-program-account) below.